 We already pay for Microsoft 365 Copilot.
 Do we still pay for Cowork?

 Yes.
-The Microsoft 365 Copilot seat (about $30 USD per user per month) gates access; Cowork's agentic work is metered separately in Copilot Credits on top of that seat.
+The Microsoft 365 Copilot seat (Copilot Business is about AU$33 per user per month on a yearly commitment paid monthly) gates access; Cowork's agentic work is metered separately in Copilot Credits on top of that seat.

 What is a Copilot Credit, and why show both credits and dollars?